 If you suspect Windows is at fault, Disk Management is the place to go first.

 Launch it by searching for Disk Management in the Start menu and clicking on the ‘Create and format hard disk partitions’ result.
-Alternatively, hit Windows key and R together and enter diskmgmt.msc into the box, then press Enter.
+Alternatively, power users can hit Windows key and X together and press K (in Windows 10).
+In earlier versions, press Win+R enter diskmgmt.msc into the box, then press Enter.